Skip to content

 }

-the function checkReceiver simply calls the variables we defined in the contract — which would be set as soon as the Validator calls onStateReceive on the contract.
-The getString function simply interprets the bytestring (converts it back to ascii)
+The function checkReceiver simply calls the variables we defined in the contract — which would be set as soon as the Validator calls onStateReceive on the contract.
+The getString function simply interprets the bytestring (converts it back to ASCII)

 function getString(data) {